Two of the best ways to see turtles in Maui are by joining them in the water, or by observing them on land!

 Best Places to See Turtles While Snorkeling

-Another popular Maui snorkel spot to see turtles is at Honolua Bay on the West side of Maui.
+Another popular Maui snorkel spot to see turtles is Honolua Bay on the West side of Maui.
 Park and walk along a tropical path until you reach the water.
-This bay is one of the top 100 surf locations in the world, so you want to make sure you are snorkeling when there is no surf, or else the water visibility will be poor.
+This bay is one of the top 100 surf locations in the world, so you want to make sure you are snorkeling with turtles when there is no surf, or else the water visibility will be poor.

-Summertime the water is calm and clear here, giving us great snorkel visibility!
+In Summertime the water is calm and clear here, giving us great snorkel visibility!
 The sea turtles are often swimming through these colorful reefs and hanging out at turtle cleaning stations about 200 yards from shore.

 Island of Lanai

-A more remote location to snorkel with turtles would be the island of Lanai, about a half hour boat ride from Lahaina, Maui.
+A more remote location to snorkel with turtles would be the island of Lanai, about a half-hour boat ride from Lahaina, Maui.

-Turtle Town, Maui is a well advertised spot to snorkel with turtles, but it is just a general term for the southern coast of Kihei and Makena where the rocky reef is home to sea turtles.
-Many of these locations can be reached by shore but snorkel tours on a boat will take you to the exact spots where conditions will be best for spotting our turtle friends!
+Turtle Town, Maui is a well-advertised spot to snorkel with turtles, but it is just a general term for the southern coast of Kihei and Makena where the rocky reef is home to sea turtles.
+Many of these locations can be reached by the shore but snorkel tours on a boat will take you to the exact spots where conditions will be best for spotting our turtle friends!

 Best Places to See Turtles on Land

-Sea turtles spend the majority of their time in the ocean, which is why snorkeling with turtles is a great way to observe their movement, behaviors and beauty.
+Sea turtles spend the majority of their time in the ocean, which is why snorkeling with turtles is a great way to observe their movement, behaviors, and beauty.
 But, there are a few beaches and coastlines on Maui where you can see turtles in their natural habitat on land!
 Sea Turtles will come to shore to enjoy some sunshine and also during nesting season.
 Sea Turtles can sleep in the ocean and do not need to go to shore to rest.
 We see them more often along the coastline when the waters are calmer, which is typically in the summertime.